Here are the precise steps you need to take if you want complete access to Imgur in Turkey:

-One important thing you should know is that SmartDNS and other techniques that don’t encrypt network traffic won’t work if you need to gain access to a website that’s blocked.
+One important thing you should know is that SmartDNS and other techniques that don’t encrypt network traffic won’t work if you need to gain access to a blocked website.
 You’ll be spotted, and the access attempt will be recorded.

 The Turkish Security Services use DPI software to identify and block traffic from VPN ports.
-If you’re a Turkish resident, or if you’re just visiting Turkey, then it’s crucial that you use a VPN service that can disguise its traffic as regular HTTPS traffic.
+If you’re a Turkish resident or visiting Turkey, you must use a VPN service that can disguise its traffic as regular HTTPS traffic.

-The first step you’ll have to take is to download and install your chosen VPN app onto your device.
+The first step you’ll have to take is downloading and installing your chosen VPN app onto your device.

-You’ll want a VPN equipped with secure and fast servers, like those that will enable you to avoid buffering issues while streaming media or downloading large files.
+You’ll want a VPN equipped with secure and fast servers, like those enabling you to avoid buffering issues while streaming media or downloading large files.
 Again, we strongly recommend ExpressVPN for this purpose.

 Unlike free VPNs, ExpressVPN is a premium service.
 So you’ll get top speeds, not to mention the peace of mind of knowing that nobody will monitor your internet activity to sell that info to other parties — like the Turkish government or one of their agents!